OSGConnect/connectbook/start/resources/multicore-jobs.md

 Example:

+    +has_mpi = true
     request_cpus = 8

-We recommend requesting a maximum of 8 cpus.
+The submit file line `+has_mpi = true` is important for making sure MPI jobs are run on execute points that support MPI work.
+For multicore jobs, we recommend requesting a maximum of 8 cpus, which can be requested using `request_cpus =`.

 **Important considerations**
 When submitting multicore jobs please note that you will also have to tell